iftechfoundation/twine-cookbook/introduction/twine2_passages_view.md

 ![Titles and Excerpts](./images/TitlesAndExcerpts.png)

-The Titles and Excerpts view shows passages, their conents, and excerpts of their contents.
+The Titles and Excerpts view shows passages, their contents, and excerpts of their contents.

 ---